Security/EU AI Act

 Risk classification for AI agents

 Article 6 of the EU AI Act establishes the risk classification framework.
-Most AI agents deployed in enterprise settings fall into the "high-risk" category due to their autonomous decision-making capabilities and the domains they operate in.
+AI agents in regulated domains can fall into the "high-risk" category depending on their use case under Article 6 and Annex III and the domains they operate in.

 Unacceptable risk (prohibited)